The game is available for the Women's Six Nations again this year

 Now, the most important part of Women’s Six Nations Fantasy Rugby is actually scoring points.
 When assembling your squad, make sure to bear in mind how ‘team’ points and ‘individual’ points can help in your ambitions.

-If any of your players are playing at home and they win, they pick up 12 points; if they draw, they get four points and if they lose they get a single point.
+If any of your players are playing at home and they win, they pick up eight points; if they draw, they get four points and if they lose they get a single point.
 Conversely, playing away offers a greater chance for points.
-If a player wins away from home they get 18 points, if they draw they get ten points and if they lose they get three points.
+If a player wins away from home they get 12 points, if they draw they get six points and if they lose they get three points.

 The points difference in each match can also determine points you score.
-There are 0.5 points either added or deducted from a player’s individual points for every point that separates the two teams.
-For example, if Wales lose to Ireland 37-24, and you have a Welsh player in your team, her total reduces by 6.5 points.
+There are 0.2 points either added or deducted from a player’s individual points for every point that separates the two teams.
+For example, if Wales lose to Ireland 37-27, and you have a Welsh player in your team, her total reduces by two points.

 Individual points are where the players have the most chance of building you some championship-winning form.

 Tries are worth 15 points, conversions and penalties are both worth three points, while a drop-goal scores six points for your player.
-Fantasy rugby also rewards other attacking work: every defender beaten rewards two points, with every carried metre rewarding a further 0.3 points.
+Fantasy rugby also rewards other attacking work: every broken tackle earns three points, with every carried metre rewarding a further 0.3 points.

-As for defensive work, normal tackles score one point and dominant tackles secure two.
+As for defensive work, normal tackles score one point and dominant tackles secure three.

 There are also punishments, though.
 Yellow cards result in five points being deducted from your player’s points while red cards deduct ten.